Who Is This Credit Card Best For?

 - Global Entry/TSA Precheck application fee reimbursement: Get a statement credit for either the $85 application fee for TSA Precheck or the $100 application fee for Global Entry once every four years.

 - Insurance coverage for trip cancellation, interruption, or delay: This benefit can help reimburse your air travel and other eligible transportation ($2,000/trip maximum).
-Delay-related expense reimbursement ($500 maximum per ticket) kicks in after a 6+ hour flight delay, or a delay requiring an overnight stay.
-Finally, you’re also covered for lost or delayed luggage.
+Delay-related expense reimbursement ($500 maximum per ticket) for delays of six hours or more, or that require an overnight stay.

 To activate these benefits, the entire purchase/covered trip must be paid for using your U.S. Bank Altitude Reserve Visa Infinite Card.